benogania/benogania/README.md

 ## 👋 &nbsp;Hey there!
 I'm Benjun

 ### 👨🏻‍💻 &nbsp;About Me
-I’m a second-year CS student, I like building things through programming.
-I love experimenting with new ideas, trying out different technologies, and learning by actually making things.
+I’m a second-year CS student, I like building things through programming, experimenting with new ideas, trying out different technologies, and learning by actually making things.

 ### 🛠 &nbsp;Tech Stack